dzmitry-lahoda-awesome/awersome-fsharp-projectional-coding/README.md

 # Examples

+For each example there should be separate folder.
+Each folder subfolders.
+Each subfolder name will mean artifcats produced on 1st, 2nd and etc days of work.

 ## Problem 1

 You are tasked to create microservice wich aggregates data from SQL native and JSON native databases.